shivathapaa/Nepali-Date-Picker/sample/iosSwiftApp/README.md

     yearRangeEnd: yearRange.upperBound,
     selectableDates: selectableDates,
     options: options,
+    events: events,
     onHeightChange: { onHeightChange(CGFloat($0)) },
     onDateSelected: onDateSelected
 )
 ```

+`events` is a `NepaliEventOptions?`: the weekdays the institution never opens plus the days to mark,
+with colours as `0xAARRGGBB` integers because Compose colours cannot cross the bridge. `nil` draws
+the calendar plain.
+Marking never blocks a date; pass `policy.asSelectableDates()` through
+`selectableDates` when a screen should refuse the days it marks.

 Compose cannot report an intrinsic size to SwiftUI, so each factory takes an `onHeightChange`
 callback and the representable drives the SwiftUI frame from it.